ZMANG1980/Portfolio/README.md

 # About Me
 I'm Alekzander, a senior student at the  Southern Indiana Career and Tech Center.
 I'm excited to share that I'll be pursuing a degree in Cybersecurity and Networking at Murray State University, and my career goal is to become a System Administrator.
 I'm enthusiastic about entering the workforce in this role and am dedicated to building the skills and knowledge required to excel in the field.
+This repo consites of some of my  work in the Indiana Career and Tech Center.
+The following images below are an example of a client project for the tech centers built in restruant/cullenary arts program.

 # Lunch Box Client Project V1